Duncan's Ridge Climbing

 |Admins:||James Schroeder, Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

 Once at the parking lot (same lot for Piano Keys Bouldering Area), hike west up the hogback for 5 minutes and you're at the ridge.
-You can descend via the obvious 4th class gully to the north of the main climbing area.
+You can descend via the obvious 4th class gully to the north of the main climbing area there is a large dead tree just after the gully.

 The tradition and style of the first ascents was ropeless or using clean gear.
 Unfortunately, some if not most of the history has been passed down by mouth incompletely, which has led to the younger climbers not recognizing (or perhaps respecting) the history and traditions here.
 Over the years, some of the "respect the ethics of the first ascensionist" has not been passed on fully to the "next generation."
 Further, the sheer numbers of climbers have pushed some of the "older generation" to climb more elsewhere.